huangli712/iQIST/README.md

     * Lazy trace evaluation
     * Dynamical truncation approximation

-* Parallelism
+* The quantum impurity solvers are all parallelized
     * MPI
     * OpenMP (for the measurement of two-particle quantities)

-* Application programming interfaces
+* The application programming interfaces are provided
     * Fortran binding
     * Python binding
     * Input file generator by Python

-* Preprocessing tools
+* The preprocessing tools are provided
     * Atomic eigenvalue problem solver

-* Postprocessing tools
+* The postprocessing tools are provided
     * Maximum entropy method
     * Stochastic analytical continuation method
     * Kramers-Kronig transformation